A Neighbourhood Plan is a way of helping local communities to influence the planning of the area in which they live and work.

 - Influence what new buildings should look like.

-General neighbourhood plan guidance and details of funding available to assist in producing a neighbourhood plan can be found on the following link:
+General neighbourhood plan guidance and details of funding available to assist in producing a neighbourhood plan.

 Application form for area and forum designation.